ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 ...
 ```

-Here we only cares about the widest range, so the hierarchical structure is not necessary.
+Here we only cares about the widest range, so the hierarchical structure is not useful.
 It would be better to flatten the `GRangesList` first,

 ```rout
 > BRCA1_cds_flatten <- unlist(BRCA1_cds_by_tx)